OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:17

-These are the names of the sons of Gershom:
+These are the sons of Gershom:

 > Libni and Shimei.